Rich143/Brushed_Motor_Controller/README.md

-# Brushed_Motor_Controller
+# Brushed Motor Controller
-PCB Design Files and code for a brushed motor controller
+PCB Design Files and code for a brushed motor controller.

+###Eagle Files